jucardwell/remote-sensing-hazards/other_pages/lab1.md

 4. Conclude by summarizing your results from this lab.

 You will submit your GEE script, your .csv file, and your completed lab report.
 Your lab report should be approximately 500 words.
+Only one person needs to submit the material, so please include the name of both lab partners.
+You will also complete a self-evaluation of your contribution to the lab.

 You should cite your sources in APA format and include at least 1 peer-reviewed article.